FAQ & Documentation

 | NVIDIA | Gemma 4 31B / Gemma 3n E4B / DeepSeek V3.2 / Llama 3.3 70B | Current NVIDIA frontier set | Free | Long-form reasoning, multilingual work, coding and research |

-| xAI | Grok 4 / Grok Code Fast 1 | Current premium xAI line | Pro | Reasoning, coding, live premium use |
+| xAI | Grok 4.3 / Grok Build 0.1 / Grok Imagine API | Current premium xAI line | Pro | Reasoning, coding, live premium use |

-| Gemini 2.5 Pro / Gemini 3 previews | Multimodal + long-context | Pro | Large documents, deeper analysis, mixed text/media work | |
+| Gemini 3.5 Flash / Gemini 3.1 Pro / Gemini 3.1 Flash-Lite / Gemini 2.5 | Multimodal + long-context | Pro | Large documents, deeper analysis, mixed text/media work | |

-| OPENAI | GPT-5.4 / GPT-5 Mini / GPT-5.1 | Current frontier | Pro | Premium reasoning and writing |
+| OPENAI | GPT-5.5 / GPT-5.4 / GPT-5.4 Mini / GPT-5.4 Nano | Current frontier + lower-cost variants | Pro | Optional premium lane when you switch away from the default Groq route |

 Oracle Desk